michalbudzik/docker-wp-setup/README.md

 Apparently it's a bad practice to hold credentials or other secrets as environment variables hence the `secrets` folder.
 There are four files there, each for a single variable.
 They are all needed for `Wordpress` database to work.
 Each file should include only a single secret value corresponding with the filename.
 No quotes, no double quotes, just value.

-This way `.env` file contains only project's name for a few different occasions, `IP` address and local domain.
+This way `.env` file contains only project's name for a few different display slots in `Docker`, `IP` address and local domain.

 `install/git-config.sh` executed during install process makes sure that local `.gitconfig` is being loaded by `GIT`. `.gitconfig` and `.gitattributes` (loaded automatically) define two `clean` filters that accordingly truncate `.env` and files from `secrets` folder removing any sensitive data while pushing repo back to origin.